electron/electron/docs/api/browser-window.md

     this below.

-When setting minimum or maximum window size with `minWidth`/`maxWidth`/ `minHeight`/`maxHeight`, it only constrains the users, it won't prevent you from passing a size that does not follow size constraints to `setBounds`/`setSize` or to the constructor of `BrowserWindow`.
+When setting minimum or maximum window size with `minWidth`/`maxWidth`/ `minHeight`/`maxHeight`, it only constrains the users.
+It won't prevent you from passing a size that does not follow size constraints to `setBounds`/`setSize` or to the constructor of `BrowserWindow`.

-The possible values and behaviors of `type` option are platform dependent, supported values are:
+The possible values and behaviors of the `type` option are platform dependent.
+Possible values are:

 * On Linux, possible types are `desktop`, `dock`, `toolbar`, `splash`, `notification`.